 Another implication?
 One camera that enthusiasts are wetting their pants with excitement over is the Panasonic GF-1 with it's normal 20mm f/1.7 lens.
 Now, to be clear, I think this looks like an excellent camera, pretty small but with a comparatively large sensor.
 However, discussion boards have references to how this huge sensor and fast lens will give the ability to throw backgrounds out of focus.
 I think some of these folks will be disappointed on this point.
 For all the lovely features of the camera, it's still a 20mm lens.
 Sure, f/1.7 is pretty fast (my Nikon 20 is f/2.8, about 1.5 stops slower) but stop down at all and everything will come back into focus.

 Every photo you take has its own depth of field.
 You can control this by your conscious decisions on format, focal length and distance from the subject.
 Do photographers think hard about this with every photo they take?
 I don't know about everyone else, but I sure don't.
-There are times when I clearly want more or less depth of field and pay attention but there are also lots of times when I just take whatever the camera is doing for exposure without question.
+There are times when I clearly want more or less depth of field and pay attention but there are also lots of times when I just take whatever the camera is doing for exposure without question or use f/8 because it's generally about the sharpest aperture for a lens and take whatever the depth of field happens to be.
 Makes me a bit sloppy, I suppose, but I think it also makes me typical.
 When I was first learning photography I do recall being disappointed many times with how pictures came out and after a while it finally occurred to me that what was happening was that I was focusing with the lens at f/1.8 but the photo was being taken at f/8.
 When we had to focus oursevles, focusing wide open was typical and made focusing easier--the limited depth of field made it clearer what's in and what's out of focus.
 Then you took the photo and the lens stopped down and when the film came back you saw an alarming amount of detail in the background.
 Now, with digital and the ability to chimp the screen on the camera after taking the photo, you can be disappointed right away and reshoot.

 Those photos give at least a smattering of examples.
 I'll add more as time goes on.